Pistolpete3/docker-school-api/LARADOCK.md

 		c) Create an empty db `create database schoolsApi;`

 7. Go back to the project root directory and ensure Laravel's .env file MySQL credentials matches your docker instance.
-You may have to edit Laradock's default MySQL version to downgrade to MySQL 5.7
+You may want edit Laradock's default MySQL version of `latest` in the .env to `5.7` in order to avoid MySQL 8.0 complexities.

 		DB_CONNECTION=mysql
     	DB_HOST=mysql